zpetko63/Petko-Data-Science-Portfolio/TidyData-Project/README.md

 To run the Jupyter Notebook (`Tidy_Data_Project.ipynb`) and reproduce the analysis, follow these steps:

 1.  **Clone the Repository**
-2.  **Install Dependencies**
-    Ensure you have pandas and matplotlib Python libraries installed.
+2.  **Install Dependencies:** Ensure you have pandas and matplotlib Python libraries installed.
 3.  **Run the Jupyter Notebook**

 ## Dataset Description